Glacial Lake Columbia

 Glacial Lake Columbia was the lake formed on the ice-dammed Columbia River behind the Okanogan lobe of the Cordilleran Ice Sheet when the lobe covered 500 sqmi of the Waterville Plateau west of Grand Coulee in central Washington state during the Wisconsin glaciation.
 Lake Columbia was a substantially larger version of the modern-day lake behind the Grand Coulee Dam.
-Lake Columbia's overflow – the diverted Columbia River – drained first through Foster Coulee, and as the ice dam grew, through first Moses Coulee, and finally, the Grand Coulee.
+Lake Columbia's overflow – the diverted Columbia River – drained first through Foster Coulee, and as the ice dam grew, then through Moses Coulee, and finally, the Grand Coulee.